Locked Up: No Masks, Sanitizer as Virus Spreads Behind Bars

 “Meeting between 10 or more people should be restricted, right?”
 Williams said.
 “They force us to the chow hall.
 Literally elbow to elbow.
 If it comes here, it’s gonna spread like wildfire.”

-Associated Press writer Michael Rezendes and Mike Sisak contributed to this report.
+Associated Press writer Michael Rezendes, Mike Sisak and Mike Balsamo contributed to this report.